McNeese Logo

 Step 2: Think About What You Like to Do

-If you’re not sure about you’re interested in or passionate about, think about the classes that you’ve done well in while in high school, or other activities that you enjoy.
-Do you like to read, or spend a lot of time working with computers?
-Are you that friend that everyone comes to for advice?
+If you’re not sure about what you’re interested in or passionate about, think about the classes that you’ve done well in while in high school, or other activities that you enjoy.
+Do you like to read or spend a lot of time working with computers?
+Are you the friend that everyone comes to for advice?
 Do you still have a neighborhood of Lego buildings in your basement?
 Do you feel best when you’re spending time outside?
 All of these could be good indicators of what career might be the best fit for you.

 Step 3: Consider How Long You Want to Be in School

 If you’re pursuing a career in professional fields like medicine or law, you may require more than a four-year degree to get the job that you want.
-Certain professions may even require more than a decade of study, as well as certain GPA requirements, additional certifications, specialized internships and more.
+Certain professions may even require more than a decade of study, as well as certain GPA requirements, additional certifications, specialized internships, and more.

 On the other hand, there are a number of degrees where pursuing a master’s degree or higher won’t necessarily be helpful for your career.
 Will you want to jump right into a job after you graduate, or do you really want to dive into higher education and become a master of your field?
 Both of these are important when deciding what major is the best fit for you.